braxtoncuneo/parallel/src/shape/intro.md

 ## Chapter Structure

-- [Dependency Graphs](./shape/graphs.md) - How we will describe processing patterns
+- [Dependency Graphs](./shape/graphs.md) - A reframing of parallel processing patterns
     - [Embarrasing Parallelism](./shape/embarassing.md) - When parallelism is easy
     - [Forking and Joining](./shape/fork_and_join.md) - When parallelism is interesting
     - [Reduction](./shape/reduction.md) - We hope you like math (pt 1)